 It’s an unreliable way to predict where you will finally come out in terms of revenue.

-And yet this is the standard forecasting method in many of the biggest CRMs out there.
+And yet this is the weighted pipeline is the standard forecasting method in many of the biggest CRMs out there.
 And countless organizations are using this method every day.

 Because it can work on the executive level of large corporations – where you’ve got hundreds of deals in the pipe and the statistical variations on single deal levels don’t matter.